Flora the Red Menace: Plot synopsis

 In the winter of 1935, many people are unemployed due to the Great Depression, yet they seem to have hope ("Prologue").
 Valedictorian and future fashion designer Flora Meszaros inspires and leads her graduating class in taking charge of the future before them ("Unafraid").
 She applies at Gimbel's, Saks Fifth Avenue, Macy's and Altman's before finally applying at Garret and Mellick's where she meets Harry Toukarian, a fellow artist who stutters when he's nervous.
 When she learns that the boss, Mr. Stanley, isn't hiring, Flora tries impressing the secretary by saying that she is "the most amazing miss in all of New York City." ("The Kid Herself").
 During the song, Flora, Harry and the other artists sneak their designs into a box of Mr. Stanley's merchandise, and after the secretary kicks them out, Flora asks Harry to coffee.
 The coffee date conversation starts about Flora's previous employer, who paid her through the barter system and she ended up having to dig cemetery plots.
 Harry asks why she didn't strike, and explains the concept to her after she shows incomprehension.
 This ends up with Flora punching Harry in the face and, after initial refusal, taking him to her studio.
 Flora rents out her studio to other artists, like a dancer named Maggie and her ex-boyfriend Kenny ("All I Need is One Good Break").

 Headstrong wannabe fashion designer Flora Meszaros is a member of an artists' co-operative of bohemian types – dancers, musicians, designers – struggling to find work during the Great Depression.
 Hoping to find a job which pays at least $15 a week, she is hired by the head of a large department store at $30.
 She falls in love with Harry Toukarian, another struggling designer, who attempts to convert Flora to his communist ideals.

-Although it compromises her job in an organization which does not recognize the new unions, she seeks to hold down both job and relationship.
+Although it compromises her job in an organization that does not recognize the new unions, she seeks to hold down both job and relationship.
 Complicating matters is a predatory communist matriarch, Comrade Charlotte, who wants Harry for herself, a secretary with designs on her boss, and Kenny and Maggie, a jazz dancing duo with their sights on greater things.
 In the end, however, Flora finds herself torn between two vastly different ideals, and has to sacrifice one or the other for true happiness.